Hawaii Immigration and Nationality Law Firm

-Biography: Selected by peers for inclusion in The Best Lawyers in America in the field of Immigration Law, 2008-2014.
+Biography: Selected by peers for inclusion in The Best Lawyers in America in the field of Immigration Law, since 2008.
 Director of charitable foundation, Dr. Arthur & Bonnie Ennis Foundation.
 Executive Editor, Indiana Journal of Global Legal Studies, 1993-1994.

 Ms. Hirota began her law practice in Ohio as an associate with Taft, Stettinius & Hollister, a large law firm in Cincinnati.
 After practicing immigration law in Ohio for two years, Ms. Hirota returned to her family in Hawaii and joined Lynch & Farmer in 1997.
 She was named a partner of Lynch Ichida Thompson Kim & Hirota in 2002 and left that firm to found Hirota & Associates in 2009.
 Ms. Hirota's practice concentrates solely in U.S. Immigration and Nationality law.

 Ms. Hirota is an active member of the American Immigration Lawyers Association, having served on the following committees: Hawaii Chapter Chair, 2012 - 2014; Vice Chair & Treasurer, 2011-2012; Hawaii Chapter Congressional Liaison; National EOIR Liaison Committee, 2007-2008; National Mentor, Honolulu District Office practice, 2003-present; USCIS California Service Center Liaison Committee, 2005-2007; National Immigration Reform Committee, 2005-2006; Hawaii Chapter Chair, 2003-2005; Hawaii Chapter Vice Chair, 2001-2003; Hawaii Chapter Secretary, 2000-2001.